bigbali/website/data/projects/markdown/react-template.md

-This project aims to ease the development of future projects while serving as an experimentation platform.\
+This project aims to ease the development of future projects while also serving as an experimentation platform.\
 It has the configuration and a few common components and functionality that will significantly improve my future productivity.
 ## Technologies
 - `TypeScript`